cocos-creator/docs-3d-deprecated/en/editor/scene/index.md

 - Click on the cube in the center, you can switch between *ortho* camera mode and *perspective* camera mode.

 ## Selecting a node
-The node will be selected if you left click the mouse on the node in **Scene Editor**.
-You can use transform tools (like position, rotation) to do some node operations only if you have selected it.
+The node will be selected upon left-clicking the mouse on the node in **Scene Editor**.
+You can use transform tools (like position, rotation) to do basic node operations when it is selected.

 ## Gizmo Operation Introduction
 The main function of **Scene Editor** is to edit and arrange the visible elements in the scene and get a WYSIWYG scene immediately, we mainly use **Gizmo** tools to assist in the visual editing of the scene。